 As a prisoner you have the same rights as people living in the community, with some exceptions.
 The assessment will look at your care and support needs and evaluates any risks to your independence and wellbeing if those needs are not met.

 The assessment will look at:

 - Support you need to help you explain your situation

 - Any support you currently receive

-- Your health conditions and disabilities

 - Personal care (eating, dressing, washing, etc.)

-- Day-to-day activities, such as preparing food, cleaning and shopping

-- Mobility and moving around
+- Day to day activities, such as ordering items from the canteen and cleaning, mobility and moving around

 - Managing paperwork and your finances

 - Social relationships and activities

 - Work, training, education and volunteering

 - Your living situation

-- Your mental health and wellbeing - Safety and risks
+- Your mental health and wellbeing

+- Safety and risks

 There are some differences in how prisoners are supported compared with people living in the community.

-For example:
+For example;

 - direct payments, prisoners cannot have a direct payment. - the council will not be responsible for investigating safeguarding incidents in prisons.
-These are the responsibility of the prison. - prisoners can't choose their accommodation, except when this is being arranged for after their release. - the council will not have to protect the property of adults in prison or approved premises with care and support needs. - You are not eligible to be assessed as a carer whilst you are in prison. - If you have been sectioned or receiving after care from Mental Health Service from another local authority they will remain responsible for these services and we will work with them to support you. - Continuing Health Care needs will be met by health services
+These are the responsibility of the prison. - prisoners can't choose their accommodation, except when this is being arranged for after their release. - the council will not have to protect the property of adults in prison or approved premises with care and support needs. - you are not eligible to be assessed as a carer whilst you are in prison. - if you have been sectioned or receiving after care from Mental Health Service from another local authority they will remain responsible for these services and we will work with them to support you. - continuing Health Care needs will be met by health services